gojiplus/syllabus_search/README.md

 select ending year and term

+reveal table of courses that are in the specified range of time

+	Table of course results should have sort and filter functionality for "Course name", "Year", "Term", "Credits", "Faculty Tags", "Course Instructor(s)", and "Teaching Assistants" columns

-enter keywords using "and" "or" operators
+	offer option to enter keywords using "and" "or" operators as a basis to further filter courses

-reveal table of courses where the keywords or combination of keywords are present in any of the course, nested session fields, or nested assessment fields
+	where the keywords or combination of keywords are present in any of the course, nested session, or nested assessment fields

 	keywords should be highlighted where they occur in course fields

-	Table of course results should have sort and filter functionality for "Course name", "Year", "Term", "Credits", "Faculty Tags", "Course Instructor(s)", and "Teaching Assistants" columns

 	users can download a csv or pdf of final results

-	after course filters are selected users can select to reveal the sessions and assessments that containing any of the keywords
+	after course filters are selected users can select to reveal the sessions and assessments that contain any of the keywords

 reveal a table of sessions where the keywords or combination of keywords are present in any session fields